-While historically sex has been an act of pair-bonding between partners and directly tied to procreation, hook-up culture has in many ways turned sex into merely a recreational activity.
-Having casual sex with friends, acquaintances, or sometimes even full-on strangers is becoming more and more normalized, so much so that it’s actually even celebrated as “freeing” or “empowering” in many women’s magazines and other pop culture media.
+While historically sex has been an act of pair-bonding between partners and directly tied to procreation, hookup culture has in many ways turned sex into a merely recreational activity.
+Having casual sex with friends, acquaintances, or sometimes even full-on strangers is becoming more and more normalized, so much so that it’s actually even celebrated as “freeing” or “empowering” in many women’s magazines and other pop-culture media.

-And I won’t lie, of course I understand why the pull of pleasure-on-demand, no-strings-attached encounters have become so pervasive in an era of anonymity and convenience.
+I won’t lie, I understand why the pull of pleasure-on-demand, no-strings-attached encounters have become so pervasive in an era of anonymity and convenience.
 After all, sex is by design meant to be fun, plus it’s also technically exercise (win-win!).
 So the sexual revolution seems like almost an inevitability when we consider how human nature tends to demand more of anything it considers good.
 But when looking at how the relationships and mental and physical health of so many of my peers have been affected, I can’t help but wonder, is this really what’s best for us?

 The Science Says We’re Meant for Monogamy

-As fun of an idea as hook-up culture might seem like on paper, for many people the reality is much more somber.
+As fun of an idea as hookup culture might seem like on paper, for many people the reality is much more somber.
 Feelings of regret, loneliness, and a lack of fulfillment are unfortunate consequences of casual sex that rarely get the same amount of screen time as the more titillating aspects.
 With how glamorized casual sex is in the media, people who don’t count themselves as fans may end up thinking that they’re the strange ones.
 But when we look at the science behind sex, the reluctance to engage in casual encounters actually makes a lot of sense.

 Why We Should Protect Ourselves